IcyPalm/Hanze-TwoPlayerGameServer/doc/protocol.md

 **Match offered, message to both playerss:**
 S: SVR GAME MATCH {GAMETYPE: "<gametype>", PLAYERTOMOVE: "<name player1>", OPPONENT: "<name opponent>"}
-->Now playing the match, subsciption for a gametype has expired.
+->Now playing the match, subscription for a gametype has expired.

 **Getting the turn in a match:**
 S: SVR GAME YOURTURN {TURNMESSAGE: "<message for this turn>"}